Laboratory Qualification Program

 • Checking the availability of a lab chief for every permanent and field lab.

-Qualification recognition (totally or in part) can be removed from a laboratory by MMS on the basis of failure to comply with or maintain the prerequisites.
-Inspections by or for the MMS will occur after qualification is granted and when laboratories are performing acceptance sampling and testing for highway improvement projects including federal aid projects on the National Highway System.
-If major deficiencies are found, the MMS will determine what affect the deficiencies have on the overall capability of the laboratory and its personnel to meet program objectives before reaching a decision as to whether qualification recognition can be retained.
+Qualification recognition (totally or in part) can be removed from a laboratory by MMS based on failure to comply with or maintain the prerequisites.
+Inspections by or for the MMS will occur annually after qualification is granted.
+If major deficiencies are found, the MMS will determine what effect the deficiencies have on the overall capability of the laboratory and its personnel to meet program objectives before deciding whether qualification recognition can be retained.
 Examples of potentially major deficiencies are:

 • Repeated use of non-certified personnel for sampling and testing.

-• Non-completion of any of the six requirements (see Program Requirements) after certifying to them.
+• Non-completion of any of the six requirements (see Laboratory Qualification Application Form) after certifying to them.

 • Falsifying records of any type.